...

 Electronic Monitoring

-Summary of state requirements: Any employer who monitors or otherwise intercepts telephone conversations or transmissions, electronic mail or transmissions, or internet access or usage by an employee by any electronic device or system shall give prior written notice upon hiring to all employees who are subject to electronic monitoring.
+Summary of state requirements: Any employer who monitors or otherwise intercepts telephone conversations or transmissions, electronic mail or transmissions, or internet access or usage of or by an employee by any electronic device or system shall give prior written notice upon hiring to all employees who are subject to electronic monitoring.
+The notice must be in writing, in an electronic record, or in another electronic form and acknowledged by the employee either in writing or electronically.

 Related information: